cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

    ---------------------------

-   // -> reduce() method executes a specified function on each element of a given array, returns the end result as a single value.
+   // -> reduce() method executes a specified function on each element of a given array, returns the result as a single value.
 The specified function has 2 required (accumulator, currentValue) and 2 optional (currentIndex and array) parameters.
 It can take an initial value as a second argument.
 If no initial value is supplied, the first element in the given array is used as the accumulator value.
-   // -> reduceRight() does the same thing as reduce, but at the opposite direction, from right to left.
+   // -> reduceRight() does the same thing as reduce, but in the opposite direction, from right to left.

    const arr = [10, 20, 30, 40];